-The total number of passenger journeys made on public transport in Europe each year is close to 60 billion in Europe with the US seeing 10.7 billion journeys on public transport in 2013 alone.
+The total number of passenger journeys made on public transport in Europe each year is close to 60 billion with the US seeing 10.7 billion journeys on public transport in 2013 alone.
 The world’s average commuting time one way is 40 minutes with some cities soaring much higher – Villavicencio, Columbia topped the average commute with an incredible 192 minutes.
 Facts like these are endless but the point is these numbers are not foreseen to slow down any time soon.
 As the world’s public transport industry grows and better connects us between towns, cities and even countries, an increasing number of people are choosing alternative modes of transport to driving, and what’s more, they are traveling further and for longer.

 For many years, employee health has been a contentious issue.
 There has been much research around the health of workers and how businesses can better support their staff to ensure they are both mentally and physically healthy and happy in their jobs.
 After all, it is said that we now spend around 80%-90% of our time indoors so creating a pleasant, safe and enjoyable working environment is key.
 But what about the health of the passenger?
 With commute times increasing and overcrowding issues becoming more and more present in the public transport industry, how can transport operators enhance the health and well-being of their passengers?
 A commuter starts and ends their working day with their journey to and from work, so how can the environment they are traveling in set them up for a positive and productive day or help them relax after a busy and potentially stressful day at the office?